Ingan121/Vineless/README.md

 + Some services may detect your browser and interfere with PlayReady playback.
 Try using a user-agent changer extension, or use a Chromium-based browser for PlayReady playback.
 + Firefox-based browsers may fail to play some PlayReady-protected video, with an internal error saying `ChromiumCDMParent::RecvDecodeFailed with status decode error`.
 This is a problem with the browser's ClearKey handler, and Vineless can do nothing about it.
 Please use a Chromium-based browser if this error occurs.
 + Incompatible extensions:
-  + WidevineProxy2, or anything similar
-  + PlayreadyProxy2, or anything similar
+  + WidevineProxy2, PlayreadyProxy2, or anything similar
   + EME Call and Event Logger (extension, not the userscript)
 + For Vineless to work, these extensions must be fully disabled in the browser's extensions page

 ## Installation
 + Chrome